 - (1) In accordance with M.G.L. c.
-112, § 24B1⁄2, subsection (b), to qualify to enter into a collaborative practice agreement and engage in collaborative practice, a pharmacist must: - (a) hold a current unrestricted license in good standing to practice pharmacy in the Commonwealth and currently be engaged in pharmacy practice in the Commonwealth; - (b) agree to maintain at least \$1,000,000 (per occurrence) of professional liability insurance during the term of the agreement which specifically covers drug therapy management; - (c) have earned a doctor of pharmacy degree or have completed five years of experience as a licensed pharmacist or have satisfied this requirement with one of the following: - 1. have earned a doctor of pharmacy degree and have entered into a collaborative practice agreement on or before January 1, 2016, or - 2. have completed such other education or residency criteria that the Board determines to be the equivalent of five years experience as a licensed pharmacist; - (d) agree to devote a portion of practice to the defined drug therapy area that the pharmacist shall co-manage; - (e) agree to complete, in each year of the term of the agreement, at least five additional contact hours or 0.5 continuing education units of Board-approved continuing education that address areas of practice generally related to the particular collaborative practice agreement; and
+112, § 24B1⁄2, subsection (b), to qualify to enter into a collaborative practice agreement, a pharmacist must: - (a) hold a current unrestricted license in good standing to practice pharmacy in the Commonwealth and currently be engaged in pharmacy practice in the Commonwealth; - (b) agree to maintain at least \$1,000,000 (per occurrence) of professional liability insurance during the term of the agreement which specifically covers drug therapy management; - (c) have earned a doctor of pharmacy degree or have completed five years of experience as a licensed pharmacist;

+- (d) agree to devote a portion of practice to the defined drug therapy area that the pharmacist shall co-manage; - (e) agree to complete, in each year of the term of the agreement, at least five additional contact hours or 0.5 continuing education units of Board-approved continuing education that address areas of practice generally related to the particular collaborative practice agreement; and - (f) if prescriptive practices are included in the collaborative practice agreement, agree to maintain a current controlled substance registration issued by the Department during the term of the agreement, pursuant to M.G.L. c.
+94C, §§ 7 and 9 and 105 CMR 700.000.